Frequently asked questions

 How is this work being funded?

-The Scottish Government has awarded both councils up to £2 million from the Invest to Save fund.
-This will pay for design work, additional project capacity, and external support where needed.
-It’s not a loan and doesn’t come from service budgets.
+The Transformation through Collaboration programme is supported by Scottish Government Invest to Save funding which enables councils to explore innovative ways of working together to address financial pressures while protecting frontline services.
+There is £2m available from the fund that will pay for design work, additional project capacity, and external support where needed.
+It is not a loan and does not come from service budgets.

 Will my role be affected by the proposed changes?

-Only those functions in Tranche 1 are being considered at the moment.
-If you work in one of those functions, it is still too early to say what impact any change may have.
+If you work in one of the areas listed, it is still too early to say what impact any change may have.
 All changes will be subject to us preparing detailed business cases.

 Communication and engagement will be ongoing with employees and Trade Unions including:

-• Opportunities for employees in relevant services to get involved in workshops and design work
+Opportunities for employees in relevant services to get involved in workshops and design and development work.

 What are the timescales?

 The design and development phase will run throughout 2026.
-As lead officers are appointed for the various projects, detailed workplans will be developed with appropriate timelines.
-The Councils wish to progress this work at pace.
+Detailed workplans will be developed with appropriate timelines.
+All three Councils wish to progress this work at pace.

 Does this mean these changes are definitely happening?

-No final decision has been taken and Members are only being asked to agree to further work being done.
-Detailed proposals will then come back to Council before any decisions are made.
+No final decisions have been taken, and detailed proposals will come back to Council before any decisions are made.
 No service changes will happen without that approval.

 Will the public be consulted?